guilamu/gf-ifonly/README.md

 ## Acknowledgements

 The idea and first draft of this plugin originate from [this gist](https://gist.github.com/spivurno/79f82d340942fd33fa05c263754f8663) by [David Smith](https://github.com/spivurno) (@spivurno), the boss of [Gravity Wiz](https://gravitywiz.com/).
-I have been a very happy Gravity Wiz user for more than a decade, and nobody in the WordPress community comes even close to their level of professionalism and their exceptional, stellar support.
+I have been a very happy Gravity Wiz user for more than a decade, and nobody in the WordPress community comes even close to their level of professionalism and their stellar support!

 ## License